What year was the civil war fought? How long was the civil war?

 How many people died in the civil war?

 Though the number of killed and wounded in the Civil War is not known precisely, most sources agree that the total number killed was between 640,000 and 700,000, broken down with over 360,000 Union soldiers and over 260,000 Confederate soldiers.

 The civil war was fought between the Union states (Northern states) and the states of the Confederacy (Southern states).

 The civil war was won by the Union (Northern states).

 What caused the civil war?

 There were many causes of the civil war, including differences between northern and southern states on the idea of slavery, as well as trade, tariffs, and states rights.

 What started the civil war?

-Most people believe that the event that started the civil war was the election of Abraham Lincoln in 1860, leading to many southern states to secede from the union.
+Most people believe that the event that started the civil war was the election of Abraham Lincoln in 1860, leading many southern states to secede from the Union.